 Chandelier Exit (long) = 22-day High - ATR(22) x 3 Chandelier Exit (short) = 22-day Low + ATR(22) x 3

-As shown in the formulas above, there is a Chandelier exit for long positions and one for short positions.
-The Chandelier Exit (long) hangs three ATR values below the 22-period high.
+As shown in the formulas above, there is a Chandelier Exit for long positions and one for short positions.
+The long position exit hangs three ATR values below the 22-period high.
 This means it rises and falls as the period high and the ATR value changes.
-The Chandelier Exit for short positions is placed three ATR values above the 22-period low.
+By contrast, the short position exit is placed three ATR values above the 22-period low.
 The spreadsheet examples show sample calculations for both.

 The Chandelier Exit is basically a volatility-based system that identifies outsized price movements.
 Le Beau defined volatility by using the Average True Range, which was developed by Welles Wilder, creator of RSI and the Average Directional Index.
 ATR uses the prior close, current high and current low to determine the “True Range” for a given period.
 After some smoothing, the daily True Range values evolve into the Average True Range for a given period of time.